Odd Wisconsin Archive

 Giants In the Earth

-The best known of Wisconsin's actual giants was probably Frederick Shadick, who lived in the Lead Region in the early 1850s.
-You can read about him (and his seven-foot tall wife, Jane) in next Wednesday's print version of Odd Wisconsin (a different story appears every Wednesday in the Local section of the Wisconsin State Journal).
+The best known of Wisconsin's actual giants was probably Cornish immigrant Frederick Shadick, who lived in the Lead Region in the early 1850s.
+You can read about him (and his seven-foot tall wife, Jane) in this article about his shoe-making equipment in our museum.

 Another was Allen Bradley (1818-1885), who lived at the far tip of Door County at Gill's Rock (map).
 Although only six feet tall, his build make him look short and stocky: "he measured more than four feet around the chest, he had hands as broad as shovels and was obliged to wear moccasins because no shoes could be bought that were big enough."